The Piano: Box office

+The film would be later re-released in the Asia Pacific region and the United States in 4K cinematography in July 2026, earning at least $41,000 worldwide in a limited number of movie theaters in the United States and Australia as of 6 August 2026.

 Accolades

 The film was nominated for eight Academy Awards (including Best Picture), winning three for Best Actress (Holly Hunter), Best Supporting Actress (Anna Paquin) and Best Original Screenplay (Jane Campion).
 At age 11, Anna Paquin became the second youngest competitive Academy Award winner (after Tatum O'Neal in 1973).

 At the Cannes Film Festival, the film won the Palme d'Or (sharing with Chen Kaige's Farewell My Concubine), with Campion becoming the first woman to win the honour, as well as the first filmmaker from New Zealand to achieve this.
 Holly Hunter also won Best Actress.

 In 2019, the BBC polled 368 film experts from 84 countries to name the 100 best films by women directors, and The Piano was named the top film, with nearly 10% of the critics polled giving it first place on their ballots.